RocketSoftwareCOBOLandMainframe/BankDemo/tutorial/gettingstarted/eclipseux/readme.md

 You are going to explore some of the COBOL editing features using the **ZBNKPRT1.cbl** program which produces a report from a sequential data file.

-1. In the Application Explorer view, double-click **ZBNKPRT1.cbl** in the **cobol/core** folder of the project.
+1. In the Application Explorer view, in the **cobol/core** folder of the project, double-click **ZBNKPRT1.cbl**.

     This opens the file in the COBOL editor in Eclipse.
 Next, you are going to enable the line numbers in the editor.

 2. Click **Window \> Preferences** to open the Eclipse preferences.
 3. Expand **General \> Editors** and click **Text Editors**.
-4. Check **Show Line Numbers**, and click **Apply and Close**.
+4. Check **Show Line Numbers** and click **Apply and Close**.

 **Copybooks**

-1. Scroll down the file until you see some COPY statements.
+Scroll down the file until you see some COPY statements.
 Click on line 58 for the COPY CTIMERD statement.

-2. Press **F4** to open the file in COBOL Copy View, which shows the code of the copybooks expanded in source file.
+1. Press **F4** to open the file in COBOL Copy View, which shows the code of the copybooks expanded in source file.

-    The COBOL Copy View is read-only and you cannot edit the code in it.
+    The COBOL Copy View is read-only, and you cannot edit the code in it.
 The screen background changes from white to pale yellow.

     ![](images/50dd201ae54b8737524aeec72a5a24a4.png)

-3. Press **Ctrl+F4** to close the COBOL Copy View.
+2. Press **Ctrl+F4** to close the COBOL Copy View.
-4. To edit a copybook, position the cursor on the COPY statement and press **F3** (**Go To Definition**).
+3. To edit a copybook, position the cursor on the COPY statement and press **F3** (**Go To Definition**).

     This opens the copybook file in a new tab in the editor.

 **Copybook Dependencies**